 Prone to breakage after a year or two, unfortunately.

-Performance: If you need a watch to take with you on holiday, you'll love this one.
+If you need a watch to take with you on holiday, you'll love this one.
 It's simple enough that it won't draw the attention of thieves, yet offers an effortlessly stylish addition to your casual outfits.
-The canvas strap and large circular dial makes for a simple appeal that will blend with any change of clothing.
+The canvas strap and large circular dial make for a simple appeal that will blend with any change of clothing.
 Whether you're lounging on the beach or strolling the streets of the city, this is the casual watch to have.

 Like all Timex pieces, it offers a reasonable amount of durability at a very good price.
 It's definitely not a "forever" watch, but one to have handy if you're going someplace where you don't want to call attention to yourself.
-The wide assortment of watch strap colors and styles give you plenty of options for your clothing.
+The wide assortment of watch strap colors and styles gives you plenty of options for your clothing.
 Best of all, the watch strap is comfortable even in hot climates.

-Price: At $30, this is one of the best cheap watches for men who need something to take on their travels.
+At around $30, this is one of the best cheap watches for men who need something to take on their travels.
 You can leave your fancier timepieces at home yet bring this one to help you always know the time.

 • A gorgeous stainless steel watch built to last

 • Great for outdoor/athletic use; hardcore build quality

 Durable stainless steel case and band, beautiful, water resistant, multi-functional, excellent precision, uber-masculine, break-resistant dial window, and rugged.

 Watch is much larger than expected, and some reviewers report quality control issues.

 If you're the kind of man who ONLY wears stainless steel watches, this is the one you want.
 It's rugged enough to survive the sort of beating you give it on your travels, outdoor adventures, or athletic activities.
 The stainless steel case and band will keep up with your active lifestyle.
 The dial window is both break-resistant and flame-resistant, making it a durable choice indeed.